“What is your biggest weakness?”

 It almost hurts a little to read those, right?

-Now I’m going to show you the right way to frame up your weakness so that you blow away your interviewer and completely set yourself apart from the competition.
+Now I'm going to show you the right way to answer this interview question and frame up your weakness so that you blow away your interviewer and completely set yourself apart from the competition!

 How To Answer “What Is Your Biggest Weakness?”
 In An Interview